1- Before You Start the Engine

 Lesson three – checking blind spots

-Additionally, teach your teen how to look over their shoulder to check the “blind spot” on each side of the car that cannot be seen in the mirrors.
+Additionally, teach your teen how to look over their shoulder to check the blind spot on each side of the car that cannot be seen in the mirrors.
+Blind spots should be checked every time you change lanes.

 Lesson four – seating position